-Complete resources to ensure you achieve and maintain CRISC certification
+Complete resources to ensure you achieve and maintain your CRISC qualification

 IT Governance offers a complete range of products, including study guides and training, which are designed to help you pass the CRISC examination at the very first attempt.

-Studying for your Certified in Risk and Information Systems Control (CRISC) Examination
+Studying for the Certified in Risk and Information Systems Control (CRISC) examination

 Our complete range of CRISC study guides and training services:

-The Certified in Risk and Information Systems Control (CRISC) certification is awarded to candidates who have at least three years of relevant work experience and who pass a written examination, which is held in June and December each year.
+The Certified in Risk and Information Systems Control (CRISC) qualification is awarded to candidates with at least three years of relevant work experience who pass a rigorous written examination.

 Domain 3—Risk Response and Mitigation (23% of exam)